jamestiotio/cse/pa/PA2/README.md

 - Implement a sequence number tracker from each side so as to prevent partial playback/replay attack within a single session.
 - Implement a concurrent, multi-threaded file data transfer method (either use threads or an executor with a fixed thread pool size; AtomicIntegers and CyclicBarriers might be needed).
 This is possible because we are using the ECB encryption mode of operation (for simplicity purposes).
-- Encrypt other potentially exposed metadata, such as packet types, data stream buffer lengths, etc.
+- Encrypt other potentially exposed metadata, such as packet types, data stream buffer lengths (simply to add more layerings), etc.
 - Implement the auto demo script.
 - Improve code modularity and refactor some structure of the codebase (client-side is quite repetitive and not that modular).
+- Use message digests and some hashing algorithms (such as MD5, SHA1 or SHA512) to verify on the server side that the file contents (in terms of bytes) are correct and that all data has been transferred properly.
-- Add more extra commands like: CP, MV, MKDIR, RMDIR, CAT, HEAD, TAIL, MORE, LESS, WC, TAC, OD, NL, HEXDUMP/HD, etc.
+- Add more extra commands like: PWD, CWD, CP, MV, MKDIR, RMDIR, CAT, HEAD, TAIL, MORE, LESS, WC, TAC, OD, NL, HEXDUMP/HD, etc.